Marquette vs. Creighton: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +1400

-- Marquette is fifth-best in the country in terms of its odds to win the national championship (+1400), much higher than its computer rankings (14th-best).
+- Marquette is fifth-best in college basketball in terms of its odds to win the national championship (+1400), much higher than its computer rankings (13th-best).

-- The Golden Eagles were +1800 to win the national championship at the start of the season, and have now improved to +1400, which is the 46th-biggest change in the country.
+- Sportsbooks have moved the Golden Eagles' national championship odds up from +1800 at the beginning of the season to +1400.
+Among all teams in the country, that is the 46th-biggest change.

 Creighton Futures Odds